BILLTFI9/BILLTFI9/README.md

 Hello, World!
 I am Bill.
-I am interested in photography but I am also learning the basics of programming.
+I code on the SUPERIOR Godot engine. (joking)

 <!---
 BILLTFI9/BILLTFI9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.